About

 Sanjana Goswami

-I am a tenure-track Assistant Professor at Lee Kuan Yew School of Public Policy at the National University of Singapore.
+I am an Assistant Professor at Lee Kuan Yew School of Public Policy at the National University of Singapore.
 I study the effects of international trade and technology on labor market outcomes.
 My research explores empirically the distributional consequences of trade and technology shocks on workers, firms, industries, and regions.

 I received my Ph.D in Economics from University of California, Irvine in 2020.
 My dissertation was awarded the India EXIM Bank International Economic Research Annual Award for 2020.